Phantasm (film): Contemporary

 Charles Champlin of the Los Angeles Times deemed the film "a smooth and terrifically impressive technical achievement, a sort of jeu de spook with all manner of eerie and shocking special effects."
 In a mostly negative review, critic Roger Ebert described the film as "a labor of love, if not a terrifically skillful one" but admitted Phantasm had a good visual style and sense of pacing.
 Trevor Johnston of Time Out called the film "a surprisingly shambolic affair whose moments of genuine invention stand out amid the prevailing incompetence."
 Dave Kehr of the Chicago Reader described it as "spotty" and "effective here and there", though he praised Coscarelli's raw ability.
-Vincent Canby of The New York Times compared it to a ghost story told by a bright, imaginative 8-year-old; he concluded that it is "thoroughly silly and endearing".
+Vincent Canby of The New York Times compared it to a ghost story told by a bright, imaginative eight-year-old; he concluded that it is "thoroughly silly and endearing".
 Variety gave it a positive review that highlighted the use of both horror and humor.
 Tim Pulleine (Monthly Film Bulletin) described the film as a "dilapidated z-movie" with "singularly unconvincing apparitions and contraptions" and that the film did not have "anything resembling a coherent plot in the course of all the fumblingly juvenile malarkey".

 Retrospective

+Metacritic, which uses a weighted average, assigned the a score of 72 out of 100, based on ten critics, indicating "generally favorable" reviews.

 Kim Newman of Empire called it "an incoherent but effective horror picture" that "deliberately makes no sense" and rates it four out of five stars.
 Scott Weinberg of Fearnet stated the acting is "indie-style raw" and special effects are sometimes poor, but the originality and boldness make up for it.
 Steve Barton of Dread Central gave the film a score of five out of five stars, calling it a masterpiece and "one hell of a scary film".
 Bloody Disgusting rated it four out of five stars, calling it "truly original" and writing that it "imbues in its viewers a profound sense of dread".
 Author John Kenneth Muir called the film striking, distinctive, and original.
 Muir stated that the film has become a classic, and that the Tall Man is a horror film icon.

 Writing for PopMatters, Bill Gibron noted in 2008: "at its core, Phantasm was and remains a movie about the nature of dread.
 It’s an experiment in what makes us afraid.
 It uses any and all terror tenets—suspense, bloodletting, the unknown, the unstoppable—as gears in an ever-churning macabre machine.
 Perhaps the clearest indication of Coscarelli’s success remains the enigmatic villain he created, the iconic Tall Man.
 It’s rare when a movie can leave behind such a lasting impression.
 For Phantasm, this lumbering ghoul remains its legitimate legacy."